-With the ignition switch to the "ON" position and the engine running, press and hold down the switch button to the "IN" position to retract the slide-out.
+With the ignition switch to the "ON" position and the engine running, press and hold down the rocker switch to the "IN" position to retract the slide-out.
 Note that the green indicator light "ROOM IN OPERATION" will come on.
-When the movement of the slide-out to its full "IN" position is completed, the switch button can be released to allow the re-inflation of the seal.
-The green indicator light goes out as the switch button is released.
-At any time during the slide-out movement, releasing the switch button will stop the operation instantly.
+When the movement of the slide-out to its full "IN" position is completed, the rocker switch can be released to allow the re-inflation of the seal.
+The green indicator light goes out as the rocker switch is released.
+At any time during the slide-out movement, releasing the rocker switch will stop the operation instantly.